dotkernel/dot-rbac/README.md

 We further describe how to configure the module, using configuration file.

 First of all, you should enable the module in your application by merging this package's `ConfigProvider` with your application's config.
-This ensures that all dependencies required by this modules are registered in the service manager.
-It also defines some sane default for this module.
+This ensures that all dependencies required by this module are registered in the service manager.
+It also defines some sane defaults config values for this module.

 Create a configuration file in your `config/autoload` folder and change module options as desired